Police say 8 killed in shootings in the German city of Hanau

-BERLIN -- Police say eight people have been killed in shootings in the German city of Hanau on Wednesday evening.
+BERLIN -- Eight people were killed in shootings in the German city of Hanau late Wednesday, authorities said.
+Two hookah lounges reportedly were targeted.

+Authorities were searching for the perpetrators early Thursday, three hours after the shootings at about 10 p.m.
+(2100 GMT), which police said also left five people wounded.

+A heavy police presence was in place in central Hanau, with officers cordoning off the scene of one of the shootings as a helicopter hovered overhead.
+A car covered in thermal foil also could be scene, with shattered glass next to it.

 A short police statement gave no information on the victims.
-It said that authorities are searching for the perpetrators, and it is not immediately clear what the reason for the shootings may have been.
+It said the motive is not immediately clear.

+Police said a dark vehicle was seen leaving the scene of the first shooting, and another shooting was reported at a second site.

+Regional public broadcaster Hessischer Rundfunk said, without citing sources, that an attack took place in a hookah lounge in the center of the city.
+It said witnesses reported hearing eight or nine shots and seeing at least one person lying on the ground.

 Hanau is in southwestern Germany, about 20 kilometers (12 miles) east of Frankfurt.
 It has about 100,000 inhabitants.